We focus on breeding the highest quality birddogs who excel in the field and as family companions.

 We are members of the

 North American Versatile Hunting Dog Association,

 the Appalachian Valley NAVDHA Chapter .

 KPBA (Kentuckiania Pointing Breeds Association)

-Our newly constructed whelping area sits attached off our home.
-It is well insulated with tile floors, shower board on the walls to allow for easy sanitation between litters to prevent spread of disease.
+Our newly constructed whelping area sits next to our home.
+It is well insulated with tile floors, and shower board on the walls to allow for easy sanitation between litters to prevent the spread of disease.